Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Shaokai Fan emphasized that Vietnam is not the only country with a difference in gold prices compared to world prices, but this difference is too high and will be difficult to reduce if the State Bank does not have a solution to increase supply.

-Dr. Dinh The Hien, Director of the Institute of Informatics and Applied Economics, also said that it is necessary to conduct a comprehensive study on the total gold demand of the people each year, from which to calculate the reasonable amount of imported gold and grant import quotas to businesses.
+Dr. Dinh The Hien, Director of the Institute of Informatics and Applied Economics, also said that it is necessary to conduct comprehensive research on the total gold demand of the people each year, from which to calculate the reasonable amount of imported gold and grant import quotas to businesses.
 If the supply is regularly supplemented each year, the difference in gold prices will decrease.
 Currently, the price of gold in Vietnam is too high compared to the world price because Vietnam has not allowed gold imports for 14 years.

 Associate Professor, Dr. Nguyen Huu Huan (Ho Chi Minh City University of Economics) recommends that if the gold exchange is oriented towards a hybrid model (both trading gold accounts and delivering physical gold), people will trade "gold credits" through accounts and will still be allowed to withdraw gold when needed.